whisthq/technical-interviews/hashtable/README.md

 Git clone this repository, and ```cd``` into the hashtable folder.

+NOTE: You do not need to compile this code to complete the assignment.
+If you want to anyway, then read the following:

-If you are running a Unix distribution (MacOS or Linux), you can compile the code by typing ```make```.
+If you are running a Unix distribution (MacOS or Linux), you can compile the code by typing ```make main```, ```make test```, or ```make benchmark```.
 If you are running Windows, we recommend you install Windows Subsystem for Linux (WSL) to compile the code.
 You are free to modify the code to make it compile on Windows if you would like to, but that may require some time to create your own makefile/use Visual Studio and adapt the `#include`.

 ## Technical Details

-You have 120 minutes to complete this assignment.
+You have 50 minutes to work on this.
 This challenge has three milestones.
 The first is to implement a basic hash table.
 It is basic in the sense that it does not need to adaptively resize to the number of elements in the hashtable.
-The second is to extend this implementation to support resizing using a simple method.
+The second is to extend this implementation to support resizing using any O(1) amortized method.
+The third milestone will be discussed afterwards.
 Please commit at minimum at the end of each milestone with a clear commit message such as "Milestone #X Complete".
 You are encouraged to commit more often, but do not have to.
 Write your solutions as if it would be the final code that would occur in a production setting.
 Proper organization, proper comments and explanations, etc.

 To keep things a little simpler, both the keys and the values of the hashtable are standard C99 `int`.